PX4/PX4-containers/docker/ros-indigo/mavros/README.md

 There multiple Docker images built from this [repository](https://github.com/PX4/containers/tree/master/docker/ros-indigo/mavros):

-For ARM hardware:
+For ARM hardware: `px4io/mavros:armhf-ubuntu-trusty`

-- for Raspbian: `px4io/mavros:raspbian-wheezy`
-- for Ubuntu (Trusty): `px4io/mavros:armhf-ubuntu-trusty`

-They should run on any `armhf` computer with Ubuntu (tag armhf-ubuntu-trusty) or Raspbian (tag raspbian-wheezy).
+This should run on any `armhf` computer with compatible kernel.

-For x64 hardware:
+For x64 hardware: `px4io/mavros:ubuntu-trusty`

-- for Ubuntu (Trusty): `px4io/mavros:ubuntu-trusty`

 ## Tested hardware ##